Bribery serves as life-support for Chinese hospitals

 The corruption stems largely from doctors' low base salaries, which are set in line with a pay scale for government workers.
 Hospitals can pay bonuses but, given public hospitals are strapped for cash, compensation is usually low, say doctors and industry experts.

-"Without the grey income, doctors would not have the incentive to practise," said Yanzhong Huang, a senior fellow for global health at the Council on Foreign Relations in New York.
+"Without the grey income, doctors would not have the incentive to practice," said Yanzhong Huang, a senior fellow for global health at the Council on Foreign Relations in New York.

 CAN'T SURVIVE ON SALARIES